Promethon/PromethoniXLinkedTrie/README.md

 Our initial tests have been positive and promising.
 We are currently implementing this idea on the [go-ethereum](https://github.com/ethereum/go-ethereum) source code and we hope to announce its completion soon!

-proposal for this aproach can be found [here](PromethoniXLinked.pdf)
+proposal for this approach can be found [here](PromethoniXLinked.pdf)